Body Psychotherapy – a short guide to the art and science of Bodylistening

 Problem or potential?

 As I hinted above, our body carries a record of our developmental history and is an important mirror of our individual characters.
-Early shocks might give us a tendency to withdraw, or experience inexplicable fears; we might have learned to squash our natural exuberance, or been encouraged to grow up too quickly.
+Early shocks might give us a tendency to withdraw, or experience inexplicable fears; we might have learned to squash our natural exuberance, or been encouraged to grow up too fast.

 As developing babies and children, we learn to adapt quickly in order to grow and survive.
 In adult life these adaptations may become stuck patterns of response which no longer serve us.
-They can manifest in the usual range of psychological ‘problems’ – anxiety, depression, relationship difficulties, self esteem, etc - which a traditional psychotherapist or counsellor might address.
+They can manifest in the familiar range of psychological ‘problems’ – anxiety, depression, relationship difficulties, self esteem, etc - which a traditional psychotherapist or counsellor might address.
 But by listening to the body we aim to trace the story back to its roots and invite change on a fundamental, physical level.
 Where, and why, did I first develop these patterns which once helped me to survive, but now limit me?

 Body psychotherapy is particularly effective in addressing these early developmental imprints – often from a time before the client can remember, and even before a sense of self has fully developed.
 Although clients may bring particular life issues to the session, there is often a feeling of stuck energy, unfulfilled potential, or general unease, which seems to underlie the presenting problem.
-Bodywork can really help to identify and work with these deeper problems which may initially feel vague, or difficult to specify.
+Body psychotherapy can really help to identify and work with these deeper problems which may initially feel vague, or difficult to specify.

 What are the results?